Tubuai tropical moist forests: Conservation and threats

 The lowland forests on the main high islands have mostly been destroyed by conversion to agriculture, anthropogenic fires, and uncontrolled grazing by introduced goats, pigs, cattle, and horses.
 Outside cultivated areas, secondary vegetation includes thickets of Hibiscus tiliaceus with introduced orange trees and common guava (Psidium guajava), Dicranopteris linearis fernlands, and grasslands.
 The lowland atoll forests of the uninhabited Maria Islands are relatively intact.

 Montane forests have also been reduced and degraded, but some relatively inaccessible or uncultivable areas remain intact.

 Many exotic plants are naturalized, and some are considered invasive.
-On Tubuai Furcraea foetida, Hedychium flavescens, Lantana camara, Leucaena leucocephala, Melia azedarach, Merremia peltata, Paraserianthes falcataria, Psidium guajava, and Syzygium cumini are naturalized, and Melinis minutiflora, Paspalum conjugatum, Psidium cattleianum, Rubus rosifolius, Stachytarpheta urticifolia, Syzygium jambos, and Tecoma stans are considered invasive.
+On Tubuai Falcataria falcata, Furcraea foetida, Hedychium flavescens, Lantana camara, Leucaena leucocephala, Melia azedarach, Merremia peltata, Psidium guajava, and Syzygium cumini are naturalized, and Melinis minutiflora, Paspalum conjugatum, Psidium cattleianum, Rubus rosifolius, Stachytarpheta urticifolia, Syzygium jambos, and Tecoma stans are considered invasive.
 Psidium cattleianum or Chinese guava covers many mountain ridges on Tubuai, the former habitat of Charpentiera australis and other native species.
 On Rapa Hedychium flavescens and Melia azedarach are considered invasive.

 Brown rats (Rattus norvegicus) were introduced to some of the islands by humans, and have decimated some of the local birds, including Kuhl's lorikeet.
 Rat control is important to the lorikeet's conservation on Rimatara.